Games on Endogenous Networks: Discussion

 Our predictions about the structure of stable networks are stark.
-Real networks are typically not organized precisely into ordered cliques, nor are neighborhoods perfectly ordered via set inclusion.
-Nevertheless, our results provide a starting point to better understand how incentives affect the complex structures we observe in real networks.
-There are at least two natural directions to extend our analysis.
-One is to layer different relationships on top of one another in a ``multiplex'' network---rigid patterns across different layers can combine to form more realistic arrangements.
+Real networks are typically not organized precisely into ordered cliques, nor are neighborhoods perfectly ordered by set inclusion.
+Nevertheless, our results provide a benchmark for analyzing the qualitative interplay between equilibrium in actions and stable network formation.
+In this section we discuss several natural directions to extend our analysis.

+\paragraph{Vertical and horizontal heterogeneity} As \Cref{sec:ordinal_assumptions} demonstrated, conditions that make the heterogeneity among players ``vertical'' in nature are central to our results.
+We showed that in a class of environments, stark orderings of linking incentives are implied by natural single-crossing conditions---for instance, when the action of interest (e.g., greater study effort) increases one's attractiveness to any partner.

+Nevertheless, in groups with considerable horizontal heterogeneity, we would not expect consistency and alignment to hold globally; different subgroups might rank partners quite differently.
+We leave such analysis for future work because the ``purely vertical'' setting is rich in its own right and can, on its own, offer new explanations of important phenomena, such as the perverse effects of group design. \citet{Sadler2023} extends the theory a more general ``vertical'' model that accommodates convexity in linking costs, which is absent from our separable games model.